-Mr. Ron Little, President, CEO and Mr. Don Hoy, Senior VP Exploration of Wolfden Resources Corporation are the Qualified Persons for the information contained in this MD&A and are Qualified Persons defined by National Instrument 43-101.
+Mr. Ron Little, President and CEO, Mr. Jeremy Ouellette VP Project Development and Mr. Don Hoy, VP Exploration of Wolfden Resources Corporation are the Qualified Persons for the information contained in this MD&A and are each a Qualified Person defined by National Instrument 43-101.